-Client name: Specialist Yarik, Drell task force 26
+Contact: Specialist Yarik, Drell task force 26

 Location: Windhoek, Namibia, Earth

-Client's request: "My entire unit went berserk!
+Description: "My entire unit went berserk!
 They've been acting weird for the last couple of days.
 Might be something related to that device we deployed against the collectors.
 When our human allies investigated, the captain gunned down their leader!
 I tried to calm my teammates, but they all started attacking the humans.
 It's like they're in a trance, like that time I smoked [REDACTED].
 I took the surviving humans in a kodiak and fled back to the city.